andrew207/splunk/README.md

 `ADMIN_PASSWORD`

 Sets the default "admin" user account password.
 Defaults to `changeme2019`.
 You can change this through the web interface once the container is running.

-`IS_UNRAID`

-Defaults to `false`, set to `true` if you're running on unRAID.
-This just fixes up permissions of the 'nobody' user to match unRAID so you don't run in to permissions issues when editing data in volumes.

 # Volumes